-The Education Writers Association, established in 1947 to “raise the standards of school reporting,” according to its founders, witnessed unimaginable change in its early years.
+The Education Writers Association, established on July 8, 1947 to “raise the standards of school reporting,” according to its founders, witnessed unimaginable change in its early years.

 Racial discrimination was a government-sanctioned reality when the group got its start.
 America was still living under the “separate but equal” doctrine established in 1896 by the Supreme Court in Plessy v.
 Ferguson.
 The landmark decision provided a legal justification for the unequal treatment of Black Americans in nearly all aspects of daily life: It wasn’t until 1954, through Brown v.
 Board of Education, that the court ruled racial segregation in public schools was unconstitutional.